nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/api-angular/executors/webpack-browser.md

 ### vendorChunk

-Default: `true`
+Default: `false`

 Type: `boolean`

-Use a separate bundle containing only vendor libraries.
+Generate a seperate bundle containing only vendor libraries.
+This option should only used for development.

 ### verbose